Air Force ROTC

 Offered: ARS 2110 fall; ARS 2120 spring

-Prerequisite: Only contracted AFROTC cadets may enroll in the advance course of military science.
+Prerequisite: Only contracted AFROTC cadets may enroll in the advanced course.

 Offered: ARS 3110 fall; 3120 spring

-Prerequisite: Only contracted AFROTC cadets may enroll in the advance course of military science.
+Prerequisite: Only contracted AFROTC cadets may enroll in the advanced course.

 Offered: ARS 4110 fall; ARS 4120 spring